cs1302uga/cs1302-api-app/README.rst

 - You should read the "|working_with_apis|_" appendix section before you write any code.

 You have a lot of flexibility with regard to the functionality and visuals of your app.
-So long as your app actually functions and you meet the other requirements, you are free to make the app look and feel however you want (keep it appropriate).
+So long as your app functions and you meet the other requirements, you are free to make the app look and feel however you want (keep it appropriate).